Tow-Boot/Tow-Boot/README.md

 License
 -------

-The Nix expressions are under the license declared in `COPYING`, the MIT License.
+Unless stated otherwise with a SPDX header, the Nix expressions are under the license declared in `COPYING`, the MIT License.
 This applies only to the packaging infrastructure.

 U-Boot derived code is licensed the same as U-Boot, which is GPL-2.0+.
 All patches are owned by their authors under the same license.